FilipDem/Domoticz-BMW-plugin/README.md

 ```

 * EnteringHomeDistance [default 1000]: indicate the distance (in meters) from the Domoticz location (set in the Domoticz system setup) to trigger the "Home" functionality.
 Once the car is within the indicate area, the Home device will be set to "on".

+## Tips/Hints
+* you can use the remote services in combination with a script that looks to the Google Calendar...
+In this way it is possible to plan the start of the airco/heating.
+* you can create a small script that activate other devices one the car is detected coming "home".
+I personally use this to switch already on several devices so that my house is "ready" once arriving by car.

 Success!